bennettpeter/leanfront/README.md

 ### MythTV Backend

 If your backend has been set up to require user authentication for the service API, you will see user Name and Password prompts.
 Leanback needs these to communicate with the backend.
-These do not show iff you do not have a user authentication requirement, so most people will never see these prompts.
+These do not show if you do not have a user authentication requirement, so most people will never see these prompts.

 ### Playback groups